Code-Institute-Submissions/TobinStonelake-ms2/README.md

         the latest content that has been uploaded to Soundcloud.
     * On the Events page, a number of fictitious events have been marked on an embedded Google Map.
 Details towards each event can be found below.
-    * The contact page utilises MailJSs API so that Users can send queries and automatically receive a response, informing the User of the timescale in which a response will be given and thanks for contacting *Jig & Thonic*.
+    * The contact page utilises EmailJSs API so that Users can send queries and automatically receive a response, informing the User of the timescale in which a response will be given and thanks for contacting *Jig & Thonic*.